grimm-git/fortmicromite/README.md

 # Fort Micromite
-This is a game written in MMBasic for the Color Maximite 2 (CMM2) It is work in progress but the first level fully is playable.
+This is a game written in MMBasic for the Color Maximite 2 (CMM2) It is work in progress but it is feature complete.
+Only balancing and optimisation activities are missing.

 The goal of the game is to enter the base of Dr.Evil with your helicopter and destroy the base by blowing up the reactor which is deeply burried